Perea094/Car_Simulator_C/README.md

 This project aims to create a car racing simulator using object-oriented programming.
 The simulator could serve as a tool for individuals seeking to enhance underdeveloped abilities or simply improve existing skills.
 The general benefits listed above form the basis of the simulator's design goals.

-The object-oriented programming can be implemented by creating classes and objects that refer to the cars, environment, points, user iterface, etc.
+The object-oriented programming can be implemented by creating classes and objects that refer to the cars, environment, points, user interface, etc.

 ---